 A great technique to becoming super productive is known as the Pomodoro Technique; this isn’t like any other time-management methods you traditionally find, this uses the time for you, not against you.

-So many people see time as the ultimate bad guy and race against the clock to complete tasks and deadlines, yet The Pomodoro Technique helps you to use the time to your advantage and not always challenging it.
+So many people see time as the ultimate bad guy and race against the clock to complete tasks and deadlines, yet The Pomodoro Technique helps you to use the time to your advantage and not always challenge it.

 Life is becoming more hectic, and distractions are everywhere, it’s no wonder so many struggle to complete tasks, research suggests it can take up to 30 minutes to get back into a task once distracted, this just cripples your productivity.

-To get the most from time, and use it as your ally requires an effective timetable, and taking necessary time out once a particular allocated time has passed.
+Getting the most from time, and use it as your ally requires an effective timetable, and taking necessary time out once a particular allocated time has passed.

 Here’s how it works:

 Select the task you need to complete; this could be a big task, small task or jus something that you keep procrastinating against getting started.
 The most important aspect is to give the task your complete attention no matter how tedious it seems.